tungedng2710/license-plate-recognition/README.md

 Both vehicle and plate detector based on the YOLOv8 model, please checkout the official repository [Ultralytics](https://github.com/ultralytics/ultralytics) to install environment for inference as well as training.

 For instant usage, there are two trained model for both detection tasks are put in the ```weights``` folder (You may have to check the default path in code).
-In addition, you can train the yolov8 with your custom dataset with several lines of code in the ```detectors/yolov8/train_yolov8.py``` file.
+You can train Ultralytics YOLO on your custom dataset via the CLI using `scripts/train_yolov8.sh` or `python detectors/ultralytic_yolo/train_ultralytics.py`.

 As regards plate recognition, [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) is used to recognized the plate information.
 Currently, it is run by ONNXRuntime with TensorRT Execution Provider backend.